Skip to content

 Experience Cloud (Communities)

-Why it matters: Experience Cloud appears in the majority of CTA scenarios.
-External user access — customer portals, partner portals, dealer networks, self-service — is a recurring theme that touches security, licensing, data access, and identity.
+Experience Cloud (formerly Community Cloud) appears in the majority of CTA scenarios.
+External user access (customer portals, partner portals, dealer networks, self-service) is a recurring theme that touches security, licensing, data access, and identity.

 AspectWhat to Know